Marta (footballer): Umeå IK

-Marta joined Umeå IK before the 2004 season, during which Umeå reached the final of the UEFA Cup, winning 8–0 on aggregate against Frankfurt, with Marta scoring three goals over the two-legs.
-In the league, despite amassing a total of 106 goals, which was 32 more than the Champions, Umeå finished second, beaten by a single point by Djurgården.
-Marta scored 22 league goals and got on the scoresheet at the cup final against Djurgården, scoring the only goal in a 2–1 Umeå loss.
+Marta joined Umeå IK during the 2004 season, and reached the final of the UEFA Women's Cup, winning 8–0 on aggregate against Frankfurt, with Marta scoring three goals over the two legs.
+Domestically, Umeå finished second to Djurgården in both the Damallsvenskan and the Swedish Cup.
+That season, Marta scored 22 goals and tied with teammate Laura Kalmari for most goals in the league.
+However, they were knocked out in the UEFA Women's Cup quarter-finals by Djurgården, with Marta not being able to play due to injury.
+In the 2005 season, Marta scored 21 league goals to be the top scorer in the Damallsvenskan and helped Umeå IK to an undefeated season.
+During the Swedish Cup finals, Marta punched Helen Fagerström and later apologized.
+Minutes later, Malin Nykvist elbowed her in the face, resulting in a fractured eye socket.

-Her second season (2005) ended with Marta scoring 21 goals and Umeå winning the league, having gone undefeated.
-Once again, Umeå was beaten by Djurgården in the cup, losing by a score of 3–1 in the final, thus avenging a 7–0 league defeat to Umeå some three weeks earlier.

-In 2006, Umeå again won the league without losing, and Marta, as in the previous year, was the league's top scorer with 21 goals.
-Umeå cruised to an 11–1 aggregate win over Norwegian side Kolbotn FK in the UEFA Women's Cup, with Marta scoring twice in both matches.
+In 2006, Umeå again won the league without losing, with Marta scoring 21 goals.
+Umeå cruised to an 11–1 aggregate win over Norwegian side Kolbotn FK in the UEFA Women's Cup semi-finals, with Marta scoring twice in both matches.
+They went on to lose the 2007 UEFA Women's Cup final to Arsenal.
 For the third time in a row, she was on the losing side in the Swedish cup final when her side was defeated 3–2 by Linköpings FC.
 The 2007 season was relatively successful for Umeå, with the club winning both the league, in which they finished nine points ahead of Djurgården, and the Swedish Cup, beating AIK 4–3 in a match in which Marta scored a hat-trick, the last (winning) goal coming three minutes from time.
 Marta scored 25 goals in the league, finishing one goal behind the top scorer Lotta Schelin.
-In the UEFA Women's Cup they reached the final for the fourth time but suffered a disappointment, losing 1–0 on aggregate to Arsenal.

-The 2008 season saw Umeå and Marta win another Swedish championship title.
-After the end of the season, speculation arose concerning the future of Marta and a couple of months later, on the day of the FIFA World Player of the Year Awards in January 2009, Marta announced that she would play for the American side Los Angeles Sol for the next three years.
+The 2008 season saw Umeå win another league title, with Marta tying with Manon Melis for the top scorer in the league.
+On the day of the FIFA World Player of the Year Awards in January 2009, Marta announced that she would play for the Los Angeles Sol for the next three years.
 At the request of Marta, the Los Angeles side also purchased Johanna Frisk from Umeå IK, which led to a report by Swedish TV4 sports presenter Patrick Ekwall that Marta and Frisk were a lesbian couple.
 Both players denied this to be true.

-Marta's life and football prowess was depicted in the 2005 Swedish television documentary "Marta – Pelés kusin" ("Marta – Pelé's cousin").